 Data are completed by a End-of-Message (EOM) word, consisting of 2 NRZ consecutive ones or zeroes.
+Even in case of FSK modulation, the data must be completed by a EOM and not by simply stopping the RF telegram.
 If the complement of the Header word is received, output data are complemented too.